About us

 Reform and standardisation

-Alongside the rollout of the Code, we believe there is room for thoughtful, targeted reform that helps shared ownership make sense to consumers.
+Alongside the rollout of the Code, we believe there was room for thoughtful, targeted reform that would help shared ownership make sense to consumers.
 We facilitated discussions with members of the SAGE advisory group to identify promising options for government-led reform.

 Engagement with Government, public bodies and the wider shared ownership ecosystem

-We continue to proactively engage with the Government, public bodies, industry and member organisations, and shared ownership campaigners to foster collaboration in the movement to drive meaningful improvements to the shared owner experience.
+We continued to proactively engage with the Government, public bodies, industry and member organisations, and shared ownership campaigners to foster collaboration in the movement to drive meaningful improvements to the shared owner experience.

 Timeline of activity